 12. Bring their Bikes

-They have complementary bikes, or you can bring your own to ride around the park!
+You can bring your own to ride around the park!
 My son had the best time riding his with his friends!
-They don’t have helmets, so bring one!
-We brought all the boys bikes, and the adults used the park bikes.
+Don’t forget your helmets!

 13. Horseshoes, Giant Jenga and other games